MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 ## Additional prerequisites for the Azure Information Protection client

-- Microsoft .NET Framework 4.6.2
+- **Microsoft .NET Framework 4.6.2**

     The full installation of the Azure Information Protection client by default, requires a minimum version of Microsoft .NET Framework 4.6.2 and if this is missing, the setup wizard from the executable installer tries to download and install this prerequisite.
 When this prerequisite is installed as part of the client installation, the computer must be restarted.
 Although not recommended, you can bypass this prerequisite when you use the setup wizard by using a [custom installation parameter](#more-information-about-the-downgradedotnetrequirement-installation-parameter).

     This prerequisite is not automatically installed when you install the client silently by using the executable installer, Windows Update, or Windows installer.
 For these scenarios, you must install this prerequisite separately if it is needed, or the install fails.
 You can download the Microsoft .NET Framework 4.6.2 (Offline Installer) from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53344).

-- Microsoft .NET Framework 4.5.2
+- **Microsoft .NET Framework 4.5.2**

     If the Azure Information Protection Viewer is installed separately, this requires a minimum version of Microsoft .NET Framework 4.5.2 and if this is missing, the executable installer does not download or install it.

-- Windows PowerShell minimum version 4.0
+- **Windows PowerShell minimum version 4.0**

     The PowerShell module for the client requires a minimum version of 4.0 for Windows PowerShell, which might need to be installed on older operating systems.
 For more information, see [How to Install Windows PowerShell 4.0](https://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx).
 The installer does not check or install this prerequisite for you.
 To confirm the version of Windows PowerShell that you are running, type `$PSVersionTable` in a PowerShell session.

-- Screen resolution greater than 800x600
+- **Screen resolution greater than 800x600**

     Resolutions 800x600 and lower can't fully display the **Classify and protect - Azure Information Protection** dialog box when you right-click a file or folder in File Explorer.

-- Microsoft Online Services Sign-in Assistant 7.250.4303.0
+- **Microsoft Online Services Sign-in Assistant 7.250.4303.0**

-    Computers running [Office 2010](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support) require Microsoft Online Services Sign-in Assistant version 7.250.4303.0.
+    Computers running Office 2010 require Microsoft Online Services Sign-in Assistant version 7.250.4303.0.
 This version is included with the client installation.

     If you have a later version of the Sign-in Assistant, uninstall it before you install the Azure Information Protection client.
 For example, check the version and uninstall the Sign-in Assistant by using **Control Panel** > **Program and Features** > **Uninstall or change a program**.

+    For more information, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).

-- KB 4482887
+- **KB 4482887**

     For Windows 10 version 1809 only, operation system builds older than 17763.348, install [March 1, 2019—KB4482887 (OS Build 17763.348)](https://support.microsoft.com/help/4482887/windows-10-update-kb4482887) to ensure the Information Protection bar displays correctly in Office applications.
 This update is not needed if you have Office 365 1902 or later.

-- Configure group policy to prevent the Azure Information Protection add-in from being disabled
+- **Configure group policy to prevent the Azure Information Protection add-in from being disabled**

     For Office 2013 and later versions, configure group policy to ensure that the **Microsoft Azure Information Protection** add-in for Office applications is always enabled.
 Without this configuration, the Microsoft Azure Information Protection add-in can get disabled and users will not be able to label their documents and emails in their Office application.

-    - For Outlook: Use the group policy setting documented in [System Administrator control over add-ins](/office/vba/outlook/concepts/getting-started/support-for-keeping-add-ins-enabled#system-administrator-control-over-add-ins) from the Office documentation.
+    - **For Outlook:** Use the group policy setting documented in [System Administrator control over add-ins](/office/vba/outlook/concepts/getting-started/support-for-keeping-add-ins-enabled#system-administrator-control-over-add-ins) from the Office documentation.

-    - For Word, Excel, and PowerPoint: Use the group policy setting **list of managed add-ins** documented in the Support article [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).
+    - **For Word, Excel, and PowerPoint:** Use the group policy setting **list of managed add-ins** documented in the Support article [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).

         Specify the following programmatic identifiers (ProgID) for Azure Information Protection, and set the option to **1: The add-in is always enabled**.

-        For Word: `MSIP.WordAddin`
+        **For Word:** `MSIP.WordAddin`

-        For Excel: `MSIP.ExcelAddin`
+        **For Excel:** `MSIP.ExcelAddin`

-        For PowerPoint: `MSIP.PowerPointAddin`
+        **For PowerPoint:** `MSIP.PowerPointAddin`

+- **Exploit protection.**

-- The AIP client is not supported on machines with .NET versions 2 or 3 that have [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) enabled.
+    The AIP client is not supported on machines with .NET versions 2 or 3 that have [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) enabled.
 If your machine has .NET version 2 or 3 in addition to a .NET 4.x version listed above, make sure to [disable Exploit protection](../known-issues.md#known-issues-for-aip-and-exploit-protection) before installing the AIP client.

 > [!IMPORTANT]
 > Installation of the Azure Information Protection client requires local administrative permissions.